Teenlife

 4. Help children with disabilities shine.
 Work with special-needs kids or adults through an organization like Best Buddies or Special Olympics.

 6. Be a friendly and compassionate voice on the other end of the phone.
-Volunteer at a crisis line that relies on teen volunteers as peer counselors.
+Volunteer at a crisis line that relies on teen volunteers as peer counselors like Youthline, Teen Lifeline, or Teen Line.

 8. Keep your favorite park clean.
 Love the outdoors?
-Environmental organizations need volunteers to do tasks like water testing, trail maintenance and animal management.
+Environmental organizations need volunteers for water testing, trail maintenance and animal management.
 If you’re a science kid, this might be a perfect match for your skills.
+See if your community has an organization like California-based Environmental Volunteers.

 9. Support parents in need during tough times by helping with childcare.
-Sometimes, you’ve just got to live like you’re in a teen movie.
+Sometimes, you have to live like you’re in a teen movie.
 Offer to babysit!
 But rather than watch your neighbor’s fearsome 8-year-old twins, contact a local women’s shelter, foster parent group, or social services department to volunteer your care.

 10. Help your local, small theater group keep the love of arts alive.
 Tap into your love of the performing arts and volunteer to usher at your local symphony or theater company.